ogimage-peters-story-chapter21

 During our second stint at Mintabie the caravan park was owned by Stretch.
 Stretch purchased it for a minimal amount of money (minimal for some but every cent he had).
 He needed to escape the past and start a new life in a community he could fit in to.
 We became good friends and our son Michael would spend hours talking to him.
 I never knew Stretch’s real name and was known as Stretch because of all the stretches he spent in prison in his previous life.
 He had been a total alcoholic for so many years he couldn’t remember.
 Most of these years he couldn’t remember what happened during them.
 He had a family once but now had no idea where they were or much about them, he just hoped they were content with life.
 Stretch was happy at Mintabie.
 He talked to any tourist passing through for as long as they liked.
 He would go out of his way to show them around and he ran the local Alcoholics Anonymous group.
 (Bearing in mind the border between acceptable amounts of alcohol and being an alcoholic is debatable and a very thin line on most opal fields).
 In any case Stretch did his best and would always say he was one drink away from slipping back.
 I hold nothing but admiration for Stretch and he truly stands as a beacon for those who have stumbled in life and desperately try to fit back in.

-The old camp in ruins
+The Old Camp in ruins

 The Old Camp before